-Wabtee's Board of Directors currently has nine members and four vacant seats.
+Wabtee's Board of Directors currently has nine members and three vacant seats.
 The Board is divided into three classes whose terms of office end in successive years.
-Brian P. Hehir, Michael W. D. Howell and Nickolas W. Vande Steeg, whose terms of office are expiring, have been nominated to serve for new terms ending in 2015 and, in order to keep the classes of directors as nearly equal as possible in accordance with our amended and restated by-laws, Gary C Valade, whose term of office is also expiring, has been nominated to serve for a new term ending in 2014.
+Robert J. Brooks, William E. Kassling and Albert J. Neupaver, whose terms of office are expiring, have been nominated to serve for new terms ending in 2016.
 All nominations were made by the Nominating and Corporate Governance Committee, as further described under "The Nominating and Corporate Governance Committee" on page 10, and approved by the entire Board of Directors.